khval/kittyMusiCraft.library/README.md

 # kittyMusiCraft.library
 This is an extension for Amos Kittens

-This is reimplementation of the MusiCraft extensions.
+This is a reimplementation of the MusiCraft extensions.
 Warning only some of the commands are implemented! this are commands that are implemented: